 It was embedded in the tree about four feet from the ground.
 A glass rectangle with slightly rounded corners, it was roughly the size of a deck of cards, though stretched along its height.
 A thin border of grey metal rimmed the flat glass.
 It was much smaller than he imagined it would be.

 It appeared as though the tree had grown up around it, embracing, nurturing and protecting it over millennia.
 He thought on this.
 Perhaps the mind of nature coveted the vast arcane knowledge contained within the Grimoire as fiercely as did as the minds of gods and men.
 Now that knowledge, and all the power that came with it, would be his.

 He reached to The Grimoire and felt it connect with him even before his finger touched the glass.
 There was an otherworldly chiming sound that was almost mechanical.

-Then he – at least he as he had regarded himself from childhood – was gone.
+Then he – at least he as he had regarded himself since childhood – was gone.